-The circular economy tries to change the paradigm in relation to the linear economy by limiting the environmental impact and waste of resources, as well as increasing efficiency at all stages of the product economy.
+The circular economy aims to change the paradigm in relation to the linear economy by limiting the environmental impact and waste of resources, as well as increasing efficiency at all stages of the product economy.
 The recent warnings about waste pollution and the limits of natural resources are encouraging the development of a circular economy.
-In this article, discover the importance of developing a circular economy, potential solutions to achieve it, and how you can contribute towards this shift.
+In this article, you’ll discover the importance of developing a circular economy, potential solutions to achieve it, and how you can contribute towards this change.

 What Is the Circular Economy?

 The circular economy refers to an economic model whose objective is to produce goods and services in a sustainable way by limiting the consumption and waste of resources like raw materials, water, and energy.
 Contrary to the model of the linear economy, which is based on a take-make-consume-throw-away pattern, the circular economy transforms waste into recycled materials for product design or other uses.
-The circular economy model fits into the general framework of sustainable development.
 It is part of a global strategy that uses the principles of the green economy, industrial ecology, eco-design, or the economy of functionality.